Six-Blade-Solutions/.github/README.md

+# Six Blade Solutions

-# Welcome to the Six Blade Solutions GitHub
+Welcome to the Six Blade Solutions GitHub repository.
 We are just getting started.
-Stay tuned for exciting developments
+Stay tuned for exciting developments!

+**In Development**
+- DCS Portal (A web application for managment of virtual squadrons and wings, optimized for DCS)